chigichan24/custom-actions-demo/README.md

 # custom-actions-demo
-The demo repository about custom actions on sharesheet which is new feature on Android14. https://developer.android.com/about/versions/14/features#add-custom-actions
+A demo repository about custom actions on sharesheet which is new feature on Android14. https://developer.android.com/about/versions/14/features#add-custom-actions

 ## Demo video